 5 things you should NOT do at the dog park:

 1. Do NOT bring a puppy Or A DOG IN HEAT to the dog park

 Puppies under 12-weeks-old haven’t been properly immunized against common diseases older dogs with stronger immune systems easily combat.
 Dog parks have a ton of parasites and diseases traveling through the park.
 It’s best to leave a new puppy at home.
 As for a dog in heat, does this really need to be stated?
 Answer: yes.
-It still surprises me when I hear someone say something like: she’s in heat, and thought running it off would help.
-Um, no. Not only will havoc happen, you will be the most hated person in the park for bringing your dog in heat.
+It still surprises me when I hear someone say something like: she’s in heat and thought running it off would help.
+Um, no. Not only will havoc happen, but you will also be the most hated person in the park for bringing your dog in heat.

 2. Do NOT Have Your Dog in a Pinch COllar

 Pinch collars are used to keep dogs from pulling on their leash.
 As a pet parent, I would never use this on my Labrador Retriever even though she notoriously pulls.
 However, some pet parents truly believe in these collars.
 If you have this type of collar on your dog, be sure to remove it in the dog park.
 Dog fights happen because something gets stuck on the cinching collar and causes pain, which may turn into a dog fight, injury or worse.